JayMartMedia/helpful-commands/linux-unix.md

 `curl -k https://www.website.com/file.pdf --output file.pdf` allow insecure/self-signed-cert

+## Command History Tricks

+### View recent commands

+`history` - view recent commands

+`history | grep -i "cargo"` - view recent commands in history that include "cargo", -i is case-insensitive

+`!dotnet:p` - display the most recent command that started with "dotnet"

+`!12:p` - display the command at index 12

+### Rerun recent commands

+`CTRL + p` - paste in the most recent command that you ran, need to hit enter to run

+`!!` - immediately rerun last command

+`!dotnet` - immediately rerun last command that started with "dotnet"

+`!12` - immediately rerun command at index 12

 ## Misc

 `printf '%-32s' "Here is text!" >> /dev/ttyS3` print a string padded with spaces to 32char and send to serial device